kurrynacho/EMS-Project-Fall-2024/README.md

 5. **FFT Plot (`fftplot`)**:
    - **Description**: Performs Fast Fourier Transform (FFT) on the data and plots the frequency spectrum.
-   - **Purpose**: Identifies dominant frequencies in the time series, which can indicate periodic patterns.
+   - **Purpose**: Identifies dominant frequencies in the time series to identify periodic patterns.
    - **Parameters**:
      - `data`: The dataset containing 'count'.
      - `frequency_scaler`: A factor to adjust the range of frequencies displayed (default is 2).

 6. **Periodogram Plot (`pgram_plot`)**:
-   - **Description**: Computes the periodogram of the data, plots the power spectrum, finds peaks, and prints dominant frequencies and periods.
+   - **Description**: Plots the periodogram, finds peaks of the spectrum, and prints dominant frequencies/periods.
-   - **Purpose**: Provides a detailed spectral analysis to detect and quantify periodicities in the data.
+   - **Purpose**: Provides detailed information about the spectrum to detect and quantify periodicities in the data.
    - **Parameters**:
      - `data`: The dataset containing 'count`.
    - **Output**: